MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 #### App-specific config file

-You'll need to copy the `setup/conf.php` file into the `includes` directory and change the empty values to whatever your environment uses.
+You'll need to copy the `.env.example` file to the root directory and change the empty values to whatever your environment uses.
 Most values are self-explanatory, but you should find explanations for some of them in this document.

 ##### OAuth credentials

-You will need to add OAuth application keys for the following services to your `conf.php` file:
+You will need to add OAuth application keys for the following services to your `.env` file:

  - [DeviantArt](https://www.deviantart.com/developers/register):  `DA_CLIENT`, `DA_SECRET`
  - [Discord](https://discordapp.com/developers/applications/me): `DISCORD_CLIENT`, `DISCORD_SECRET`